symfony/symfony-docs/validation.rst

 So far, this is an ordinary class that serves some purpose inside your application.
 The goal of validation is to tell you if the data of an object is valid.
-For this to work, you'll configure a list of rules (called :ref:`constraints <validation-constraints>`) that the object must follow in order to be valid.
+For this to work, you will configure a list of rules (called :ref:`constraints <validation-constraints>`) that the object must follow in order to be valid.
 These rules are usually defined using PHP code or annotations but they can also be defined as ``.yaml`` or ``.xml`` files inside